-Clinical experience is generally two types - one where you engage with individuals who are ill or need health care (e.g. clinical volunteering), and the other where you observe/shadow a health professional.
-Both are useful, meaningful, and essential.
+Clinical experience is generally two types - one where you engage with individuals who are ill or need health care and the other where you observe/shadow a health professional.
+Both are meaningful and essential.

-(1) When you interact with patients or individuals who are ill or who need health care, you will begin to understand what health care is like for the individual.
+When you interact with patients or individuals who are ill or who need health care, you will begin to understand what health care is like for the individual.
 This might include access to doctors or appointments, how to find their way around a strange hospital or clinic, how they cope with chronic illnesses or deal with stress and anxiety.
 You may find that you genuinely enjoy helping individuals who are sick, or you may find that you do not, and this can lead you to re-evaluate your career goals.
-An important outcome is learning that serving others in a health care environment will be an important part of your life.
+An important outcome is learning that serving others in a health care setting will be an important part of your life.
 There are no minimum number of hours.
 Most students will volunteer or work with patients/individuals over several semesters.
 Sustained activities are appreciated, as are roles where you can actively engage with individuals.

 For more information, see:

 - AAMC Core Competencies

 - Our Shadowing page on how to obtain shadowing clearance at Duke University Hospital or Duke facilities (for sophomores-seniors).